adamwwilkinson/Obsidian-Vault/System's Programming/Dynamic Memory.md

 #### `free`
 For programs that takes a long time, or that needs loads of memory for a time and then no longer require it.
-Pass in a pointer of any datatype to give that piece of memory back to the [[OS]] #todo to reuse.
+Pass in a pointer of any datatype to give that piece of memory back to the [[Operating Systems|OS]] todo to reuse.

 ```c
 extern void free( void *pointer );